buildtesters/buildtest/docs/index.rst

 buildtest
 ==========

-..
-Note:: Coming to SC'19 check out this talk: `Buildtest: A Software Testing Framework with Module Operations for HPC systems <https://sc19.supercomputing.org/presentation/?id=ws_hust103&sess=sess116>`_

 `buildtest <https://github.com/HPC-buildtest/buildtest-framework>`_  is
-a framework for automating tests creation  to conduct software stack testing for HPC facilities. buildtest aims to abstract test complexity such that a user can focus on writing test with minimal knowledge of the system.
+a framework for automating tests creation  to conduct software stack testing for HPC systems. buildtest aims to abstract test complexity such that a user can focus on writing test with minimal knowledge of the system.
 Test configuration are reusable between HPC sites with the goal of sharing tests between the HPC community.